magentabusiness/magentabusiness.github.io/_includes/docs/samples/analytics/kafka-streams.md

 Two of those modules will produce the same value and one module will produce much lower value.
 Of course, you should replace this with real data produced by real devices.
 This is just an example.

 Let's create three devices with type "solar-module".
-If you are using ThingsBoard PE, you cna put them to new "Solar Modules" group.
+If you are using IoT Hub, you cna put them to new "Solar Modules" group.

 ![image](/images/samples/analytics/kafka-streams/solar-module-devices.png)